exeme-project/exeme-lang/README.md

 ## The Exeme Project

-Hi so this is a random pet project of mine :3, feel free to stick around and star the repository if you like it!
+C but better.
 It is my view on what a perfect programming language would be for me, but with that being said nothing is perfect so I am open to suggestions and contributions.

 ## Goals